Johnston's organ

-Uses of the Johnston's organ
+Function

-In fruit flies, nonbiting midges and mosquitoes
+In fruit flies, midges and mosquitoes

 In the fruit fly Drosophila melanogaster and Chironomus annularius, the Johnston's organ contains almost 480 sensory neurons.
 In the mosquito, the Johnston's organ houses ~15 000 sensory cells in males, comparable to that in the human cochlea, and approximately half as many in females.
 Distinct populations of neurons are activated differently by deflections of antennae caused by gravity or by vibrations caused by sound or air movement.
 This differential response allows the fly to distinguish between gravitational, mechanical, and acoustic stimuli.

 The Johnston's organ of fruit flies, chironomids or mosquitoes can be used to detect air vibrations caused by the wingbeat frequency or courtship song of a mate.
 One function of the Johnston's organ is for detecting the wing beat frequency of a mate.
 Production of sound in air results in two energy components: the pressure component, which is changes in air pressure; and the particle displacement component, which is the back and forth vibration of air particles oscillating in the direction of sound propagation.
 Particle displacement has greater energy loss than the pressure component when getting further from the sound source, so for quiet sounds such as small flies, it is detectable only within a few wavelengths of the source.

+Another function of the Johnston's organ in fruit flies is to detect changes in the wing induced airflow during visually induced turns and control the magnitude of steering responses.
+During visually induced turns, antenna located opposite to the turn direction gets closer to the wing.
+This increases the wing induced airflow and increases the activation of the neurons in the Johnston's organ.
+Increased activation of the Johnston's organ neurons works to reduce the wing stroke amplitude of the contralateral wing, providing a positive feedback loop to enhance the initial stages of the visually induced turns.

 Insects, such as fruit flies and bees, detect sounds using loosely attached hairs or antennae which vibrate with air particle movement.
 (Tympanal organs detect the pressure component of sound.)
 Near-field sound, because of the rapid dissipation of energy, is suitable only for very close communication.
 Two examples of near-field sound communication are bee's waggle dance and Drosophila courtship songs.
 In fruit flies, the arista of the antennae and the third segment act as the sound receiver.
 Vibrations of the receiver cause rotation of the third segment, which channels sound input to the mechanoreceptors of the Johnston's organ.